HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 A receiver amplifies whatever's coming in.
 When no signal is present, that amplification turns background noise into a loud hiss.
 The squelch control sets a threshold — signals below the threshold get muted, signals above it are passed through to the speaker:

-- Too low: constant background noise
+- Too low: constant background noise.
-- Too high: you'll miss weak signals
+- Too high: you'll miss weak signals.
-- Just right: silent until someone transmits
+- Just right: silent until someone transmits.

 To pull in a weak signal, lower the squelch until you can just barely hear the noise floor.